Learning from diverse experiences of COVID-19

 Have you had COVID-19 and currently live in the UK?
 We’d love to hear your story.

 We are particularly interested to speak with people from Black, Asian and other minority ethnic backgrounds.
-Please get in touch with the team and we’ll tell you more about joining the research: email@example.com
+We are also interested in speaking to people experiencing Long Covid in families.
+Please get in touch with the team and we’ll tell you more about joining the research: firstname.lastname@example.org

 How will this benefit patients and the public?